Skip to content

 SAVE & ACCEPT

-D.M.
-Pruden’s stories will take you across space and time into a future that will amaze and confound you.
-Battle space pirates in the asteroid belt, join the last defenders of a dying empire, or roll with the antics of a space faring conman.
-These sci-fi adventures and more await you.
+Embark on thrilling journeys across space and time with D.M.
+Pruden’s captivating science fiction novels, serials and short stories.
+Encounter space pirates in the treacherous asteroid belt, stand alongside the last guardians of a crumbling empire, or revel in the escapades of a cunning space conman.
+These exhilarating adventures and more await you.